Chart Color Schemes

 Blackburn's population is slightly older than the national pattern

-Blackburn has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's figure of 38.
-The 55-64 age cohort makes up 12.3% of Blackburn's population, compared to the Greater Melbourne average, indicating an over-representation of this age group locally.
-Conversely, the 25-34 age cohort is under-represented in Blackburn at 11.8%.
-Between 2021 and present, the 15-24 age group has increased from 12.9% to 14.6% of the population, while the 5-14 age group has decreased from 12.8% to 11.3%.
+Blackburn has a median age of 40, which is higher than Greater Melbourne's figure of 37 and Australia's figure of 38.
+The 55-64 age cohort is notably over-represented in Blackburn at 12.3%, while the 25-34 age group is under-represented at 11.8%.
+Between 2021 and present, the 15 to 24 age group has grown from 12.9% to 14.6% of Blackburn's population.
+Conversely, the 5 to 14 age cohort has declined from 12.8% to 11.3%.
 By 2041, demographic modeling suggests significant changes in Blackburn's age profile.
-The 65-74 age cohort is projected to grow by 621 people (29%), from 2,158 to 2,780.
+The 65 to 74 age group is projected to expand by 621 people (29%), from 2,158 to 2,780.
 Notably, the combined 65+ age groups are expected to account for 55% of total population growth.
-Meanwhile, the 0-4 and 35-44 age cohorts are projected to experience population declines.
+Meanwhile, the 0 to 4 and 35 to 44 age cohorts are projected to experience population declines.